pumlhorse/pumlhorse.github.io/v1/commandLine.md

 maxConcurrent: <number>
 ```

-To pass a profile, use the --profile <profile_name> option
+To pass a profile, use the `--profile <profile_name>` option

 `pumlhorse --profile myProfile.pumlprofile`

 You can still pass additional parameters when using a profile.
 If you pass files or directories or context files, they will be added to the profile.
-The -r, --sync, and --max-concurrent options will override any values in the profile
+The `-r`, `--sync`, and `--max-concurrent` options will override any values in the profile